SamuelScheit/Lambert-orm/README.md

 # Lambert-ORM
 A promise-based Object–Relational Mapping layer for various databases.

-This allows easily to access your database similar like accessing an object.
+This allows easy access to a database much like like accessing an object.

-The library was designed so that you can change the underlying database engine without changing your code.

 The library design facilitates exchanging the underlying database engine without changing your application code.